-Orange County Housing Trust the revitalized Orange County Housing Trust powered by NeighborWorks OC and OC Business Council provides a private financing vehicle to help bring permanent supportive and affordable housing projects in Orange County.

-Affordable Housing Bond

-County or City bonds dedicated to funding the building new affordable housing.
-Local governments issue bonds to raise funds for an activity the jurisdiction wishes to support.

-• Santa Clara County Housing Bond the \$950 million affordable housing bond will enhance the County's ability to achieve its housing priorities which include: Increasing the scope and breadth of supportive housing for special needs populations, including homeless and chronically homeless persons; Increasing the supply of housing that is affordable to extremely low income (ELI) households; and, Improving coordination and collaboration among the County, the cities, other governmental agencies, and the affordable housing community.
+How the OC Housing Finance Trust Works ORANGE COUNTY HOUSING TRUST Orange County Housing Trust the revitalized Orange County Housing Trust powered by NeighborWorks OC and OC Business Council provides a private financing vehicle to help bring permanent supportive and affordable housing projects in Orange County.
+Affordable Housing Bond Government bonds dedicated to funding the capital requirements for building affordable housing, including new construction and rehabilitation of existing stock.
+State and local governments issue bonds to raise funds for an activity the jurisdiction wishes to support.
+Model SANTA CLARA COUNTY HOUSING BOND (2016) Santa Clara County Housing Bond (2016) (projected 5,000 units) the \$950 million affordable housing bond will enhance the County's ability to achieve its housing priorities which include: Increasing the scope and breadth of supportive housing for special needs populations, including homeless and chronically homeless persons; Increasing the supply of housing that is affordable to extremely low income (ELI) households; and, Improving coordination and collaboration among the County, the cities, other governmental agencies, and the affordable housing community.
+ALAMEDA COUNTY HOUSING BOND (2016) Alameda County Housing Bond (2016) (8,500 units) the \$580 million housing bonds are allocated throughout Alameda County to protect affordable housing options for people who need it most.

-2016 Measure A - Affordable Housing Bond - Supportive Housing - County of Santa Clara (sccgov.org)

-Alameda County Housing Bond the \$580 million housing bonds are allocated throughout Alameda County to protect affordable housing options for people who need it most.
 Programs include the Rental Housing Development Fund, Down Payment Assistance Loan Program, and the Housing Preservation Loan Program.

-Transit-Oriented Development (TOD) Housing Program

-Transit Oriented Developments increase public transit ridership affordable housing within one-quarter mile of transit stations and invest in infrastructure improvements necessary for the development of specified housing developments.

-- Low-interest loans are available as gap financing for rental housing developments near transit that include affordable units. - Grants are available to Localities and transit agencies for infrastructure improvements necessary for the development of specified housing developments, or to facilitate connections between these developments and the transit station.

-East LA Community Corporation (ELACC)- Cielito Lindo

-- TOD Housing Program awarded ELACC's Cielito Lindo Gold Line-Adjacent affordable housing development. - Cielito Lindo is located steps from the Gold Line's Soto Station making public transportation easily accessible for tenants. - Five story building features 50 one, two and three bedroom apartments. - 8,500 square feet ELACC 's Headquaters Office - Rents between \$458 and \$1060 per month - 5,000 sf ground -level commercial space

-Rendering vs. Reality: Gold Line-Adjacent Cielito Lindo Apartments | Urbanize LA 121-Year-Old Home Moves for Affordable Housing | Urbanize LA

-Contact Us

-17701 Cowan Ave, Suite 200 Irvine, CA 92614

-(949) 250-0909 kennedycommission.org
+Transit-Oriented Development (TOD) Housing Program Transit Oriented Development Housing Program's purpose is to increase public transit ridership by funding higher density affordable housing developments within one-quarter mile of transit stations and infrastructure improvements necessary for the development of specified housing developments.
+Under the program, low-interest loans are available as gap financing for rental housing developments near transit that include affordable units.
+In addition, grants are available to Localities and transit agencies for infrastructure improvements necessary for the development of specified housing developments, or to facilitate connections between these developments and the transit station.
+The maximum Program Rental Housing Development Loan amount awarded for a single Housing Development or to a single Applicant, including any affiliates of such Applicant, is \$10 million.
+The maximum Program Infrastructure Project Grant awarded to a Locality or transit agency Applicant is \$5 million.
+The total maximum award amount for a single Project is \$15 million.
+Model EAST LA COMMUNITY CORPORATION - CIELITO LINDO - TOD Housing Program awarded East LA Community Coorporation's Cielito Lindo Gold Line-Adjacent affordable housing development. - Cielito Lindo was built in two phases both of which are located steps from the Gold Line's Soto Station making public transportation easily accessible for tenants.
+Redevelopment Successor Agency Use Redevelopment Successor Agencies housing funds and land to produce affordable units Model CITY OF ANAHEIM (2006) City of Anaheim (2006) extended life of redevelopment areas and increased housing set-aside funds to 30%, with a focus on Low and Very Low income units CITY OF IRVINE (2006) City of Irvine (2006) redevelopment 20 percent housing set-aside funds will be generated from the Orange County Great Park project area.
+It will generate approximately \$143 million over the next 40 years.